18F/afsbirez/README.md

 ```

 ### Configure the Database
-At this time, the development instance of sbir-ez connects to the local postgres installation using a user name matching your system user name and no password.

 Configure the pg_hba.conf file on your system (location varies) to allow local connections without passwords.
 Your hba.conf should have
 lines like the below:
 ```